DhruvShah510/financial-analyzer-debug-challenge/README.md

     ```sh
     pip install -r requirements.txt
     ```
+4.  **Run Redis using Docker:**
+    Redis will act as our message broker.
+Start it with this command:
+    ```sh
+    docker run -d -p 6379:6379 --name redis redis:7
+    ```
-4.  **Set Up Environment Variables:**
+5.  **Set Up Environment Variables:**
     Create a `.env` file in the root of the project (see `.env.example` for a template).
 Your file should contain:
     ```
     SERPER_API_KEY="your_serper_api_key_here"
+    LITELLM_TIMEOUT="1800"
     ```

----

 ## How to Run and Use

+To run the complete asynchronous application, you will need to have **two terminals** open.

-1.  **Start Your Local LLM:**
+1.  **Start Background Services:**
-    Ensure your local Ollama instance (e.g., via Docker) is running.
+    Ensure your Docker containers for **Ollama** and **Redis** are running.
 Make sure you have pulled a model (e.g., `ollama pull llama3:8b`).

-2.  **Start the API Server:**
+2.  **In Terminal 1: Start the Celery Worker:**
+    This terminal will process the analysis jobs in the background.
+Navigate to your project folder, activate your virtual environment, and run:
     ```sh
+    celery -A worker.celery_app worker --loglevel=info -P eventlet
+    ```
+    Leave this terminal running.
+You will see the crew's progress here when you submit a job.

+3.  **In Terminal 2: Start the API Server:**
+    Open a new terminal, navigate to your project folder, activate your virtual environment, and run:
+    ```sh
     uvicorn main:app --reload
     ```
+    This is your main application server.

-3.  **Use the Application:**
+4.  **Use the Application:**
     Open your web browser and navigate to **`http://127.0.0.1:8000/docs`**.
-You can use this interactive interface to upload a financial document and receive a full analysis.
+    * Use the `/analyze` endpoint to upload your PDF.
+You will get an **instant response** with a `file_id`.
+    * Copy that `file_id`.
+    * Use the `/results/{file_id}` endpoint to check the status of your job.
+Initially, it will be "PENDING."
+Once the worker is finished, the status will change to "COMPLETED" and you will see the full analysis.

     ### A Note on Testing and Performance
     This application's performance is highly dependent on the hardware it runs on.
     * **For users with a powerful GPU:** The system is capable of analyzing multi-page PDFs using a large model like `llama3:8b`.
     * **For users on a standard CPU:** Running large models locally is very slow.
-To demonstrate the application's full logical workflow without timeouts, it is recommended to test with a smaller model (e.g., `phi3:mini` or `deepseek-r1:1.5b`) or a simple `.txt` file containing a few paragraphs of financial text.
+To demonstrate the application's full logical workflow, it is recommended to test with a smaller model (e.g., `phi3:mini` or `deepseek-r1:1.5b`).

 ---